If you know someone with schizophrenia, you probably want to know why they have it. The truth is, doctors don’t know what causes this mental illness.

 But some people with schizophrenia have no history of it in their family.
 Scientists think that in these cases, a gene may have changed and made the condition more likely.

-If you were exposed to certain viral infections before you were born, there is some rersearch to suggest that possibly your chances of getting schizophrenia may be higher.
-This may also be true if you didn’t get proper nutrition from your mom while she was pregnant with you, especially during her first six months of pregnancy.
-These are both possible theories, but they have not been conclusively proven by scientific studies.
+Genetic changes can interact with things in your environment to boost your odds of getting schizophrenia.
+If you were exposed to certain viral infections before you were born, research suggests that your chances may go up.
+This could also be true if you didn’t get proper nutrition while your mother was pregnant with you, especially during her first 6 months of pregnancy.
+These are both theories, but they haven’t been proven by scientific studies.

-Studies show that taking certain mind-altering drugs called psychoactive or psychotropic drugs, such as methamphetamines or LSD, can expose a person's biological vulnerabilty to devloping schizophrenia.
+Studies show that taking certain mind-altering drugs called psychoactive or psychotropic drugs, such as methamphetamine or LSD, can make you more likely to get schizophrenia.
 Some research has shown that marijuana use has a similar risk.
 The younger you start and the more often you use these drugs, the more likely you are to have symptoms like hallucinations, delusions, inappropriate emotions, and trouble thinking clearly.

-Scientists are looking at possible differences in brain structure and functioning in people with and people without schizophrenia..
+Scientists are looking at possible differences in brain structure and function in people with and people without schizophrenia.
 In people with schizophrenia, they found:

 - Spaces in the brain, called ventricles, were larger.

 - Parts of the brain that deal with memory, known as the medial temporal lobes, were smaller.